 IAM v2 Overview

-This guide helps you understand and use the beta version of Chef Automate’s new Identity and Access Management (IAM) system (IAM v2).
+This guide explains the beta version of Chef Automate’s new Identity and Access Management (IAM v2) system.

 IAM v2 is a beta release and its functionality is subject to change during this period, based on customer feedback.
-This is an opt-in only feature during the beta period.
+This feature is opt-in only during the beta period.
 Chef Automate users will not be automatically upgraded.

-We designed IAM v2 to leave your v1 policy data untouched during your upgrade to v2; however, you can choose to not port over v1 policies by using the provided
+We designed IAM v2 to leave your v1 policy data untouched during your upgrade to v2; however, you can choose to not migrate v1 policies by using the provided

 --skip-policy-migration flag with the upgrade command.

-Whether or not you migrate your v1 policies, if at any time you decide to opt back out of the beta and revert to v1, your original v1 policies will still be intact.
-Reverting to v1, however, will remove any new v2 policies or roles created while using IAM v2.
-Note that this applies only to policies and roles in this beta period.
-Users, teams, and tokens are currently shared between v1 and v2, but these are slated for separation before the full v2 release.
+Whether or not you migrate your v1 policies, if at any time you decide to revert to v1, your original v1 policies will still be intact.
+Reverting to v1 will remove any new v2 policies, roles, and projects created while using IAM v2.
+Users, teams, and API tokens are shared between v1 and v2, so changes to them will persist.

 New Features in IAM v2

-IAM v2 expands Chef Automate’s authorization system by supporting policies to allow multiple permissions, separating out policy membership from policy definition for more fine-grained control, and adding roles to begin moving towards role-based access control.
+IAM v2 policies allow multiple permissions, separating out policy membership from policy definition for fine-grained control, and includes roles for role-based access control.
 Additionally, IAM v2 allows policy members to be managed directly from the Automate UI.
 Perhaps most significantly, IAM v2 supports projects, which allow for filtering and segregation of your data amongst your user base.

 At the heart of Chef Automate’s IAM system is the policy.
-A policy defines permissions for who may perform what action on which resource.
+A policy defines permissions for who may perform what action on which resource scoped by project.
 The “who” may be a user, a team, or a system.
-Users and teams are designated by name while systems use pre-authorized tokens to communicate with Automate.
+Users and teams are designated by name while systems use pre-authorized API tokens to communicate with Automate.

-Conceptually, this description applies equally to both v1 and v2.
-However, for IAM v2, we have revised and expanded what constitutes a policy.
-The following diagram shows the new policy structure; we’ll detail the specifics in the next few sections.
+The following diagram shows the new policy structure.
+We will detail the specifics in the next few sections.

 New Policy Definition

-IAM v2 introduces multi-statement policies, so more complex permissions can be embodied in a single policy, resulting in fewer policies required to secure your system.
+IAM v2 uses multi-statement policies, which support complex permissions in a single policy, and results in fewer policies required to secure your system.
 Each statement specifies a single permission.
-The net effect (ALLOW or DENY) of a policy is determined by evaluating the effect of each statement and combining them: if there is at least one statement allowing access, and none denying it, then the policy allows access.
-Otherwise, it is denied.
+The net effect (ALLOW or DENY) of a policy is determined by evaluating the effect of each statement and combining them.
+If there is at least one statement allowing access, and none denying it, then the policy allows access.
+Otherwise, access is denied.

-Taking the aggregate of all policies, access is granted only if explicitly allowed in any policy, and not explicitly denied in any policy.
+Access is granted only if explicitly allowed in some policy and not explicitly denied in any policy.
 IAM policy evaluation order is:

 - By default, all requests are denied.